-The government of India has come up with an ambitious plan of 175 GW by 2022 which later increased to 450 GW of renewables by 2030, committing to generate 40% power from clean energy sources by 2032.
-In 2021 Union budget, the government decided to infuse additional capital of `10 billion (~$137 million) in Solar Energy Corporation of India (SECI) and `15 billion (~$205.6 million) in the Indian Renewable Energy Development Agency (IREDA).
-Last year SECI tender for RE+ storage has shown that hybrid RE projects can compete with thermal plants for providing reliable peak power.
-In addition, government is also working on 24*7 power for all and there is a growing realization of need for microgrids in achieving this goal in a cost effective and timely manner.
+The government of India has come up with an ambitious plan to deliver 450 GW of renewables by 2030, committing to generate 40% power from clean energy sources by 2032.
+In Union budget 2020, government announced its plan to retire old thermal plants that are not able to meet environmental regulations.
+Recent results from SECI tender for RE+ storage have shown that hybrid RE projects can compete with thermal plants for providing reliable peak power.
+In addition, government is also working on 24*7 Power for all and there is a growing realization of need for microgrids in achieving this goal in a cost effective and timely manner.
 High deployment of renewable energy and its use requires technical as well as commercial solutions and a variety of policy decisions around minimizing the impact of intermittency and enabling grid integration of renewable energy.

-IESA is hopeful, that this time the government will prioritize energy storage projects and see them through to implementation.
-We are also seeing strong leadership from private commercial and industrial consumer to develop storage projects for behind the meter applications for different commercial and industrial hubs to create private projects.
-With the same intent, we are delighted to announce the Stationary Energy Storage in India (SESI) Conference on 11 March 2021 focused on the roadmap and outlook for stationary energy storage in India.
+With the same intent, we are delighted to announce the Stationary Energy Storage in India (SESI) Conference & Virtual Expo on 8 April 2021 focused on the roadmap and outlook for stationary energy storage in India.
 This is a unique platform to interact, network and learn about market landscape, government policies, new projects & tender updates, Insights from national and international storage projects, current and future technology outlook for stationary storage.

 Click to download the brochure

 Click to download the agenda